 Jewish fare is ubiquitous in New York, but no one dresses it up quite as much as the team at Sadelle’s.
 There are smoked-salmon towers, plush with all the necessary bagel accoutrements (including actual bagels, which arrive strung along standing, wooden poles), along with an inverted grilled-cheese bagel and sticky buns.
 Brunch tends to be a splashy scene, but you can also dash in for made-to-order bagels and lox sandwiches, or swipe a loaf of dense chocolate babka to go.

 From the team behind Rosie’s and Vic’s, Shuka is the kind of place you wish was located on your corner.
 If the wonderful blue-painted exterior doesn’t lure you in, then the bright-pink beet hummus flush with hunks of pillowy pita will.
 Here, the kitchen focuses on Mediterranean-inspired fare: spinach pie stuffed with lemon, herbs and feta; lamb and chicken kebabs drizzled in spiced yogurt; and spit-roasted chicken shawarma.

 Transport yourself to Japan at Sunrise Mart

-A Japanese grocery store at heart, Sunrise Mart is home to a selection of freshly rolled, simple sushi dishes and neatly arranged bento boxes, as well as house-made soba noodles and steaming bowls of ramen.
-It’s frequently teeming with SoHo workers looking for a quick, cheap bite to eat, but there are plenty of tourists pouring over the floor-to-ceiling collection of Japanese snacks and candy too.
+A Japanese grocery store at heart, Sunrise Mart is home to a selection of freshly rolled, simple sushi dishes and neatly arranged bento boxes, as well as homemade soba noodles and steaming bowls of ramen.
+It’s frequently teeming with SoHo workers looking for a quick, cheap bite to eat, but there are plenty of tourists poring over the floor-to-ceiling collection of Japanese snacks and candy, too.

-Dip warm naan in mango chutney at Bombay Bread Bar
+Dip warm naan in mango chutney at the Bombay Bread Bar

 Restaurant, Indian, $$$